Import study data from CSV

 • Effect measure for a specific outcome for a study

-Before you import study data, the Review criteria will need to have the Interventions, Outcomes and Covariates set up, and they need to match exactly with the data in your files.
+• Before you import study data, set up the Interventions, Outcomes and Covariates in the Review criteria to match exactly with the data in your files.
 The data also needs to be in the format provided in the templates for RevMan to be able to import.

 Import error as the import files are in the incorrect format.

-Import error as the import files because of how values are separated in the files.
+Import error as I import files because of how values are separated in the files.

 When I imported my data I lost the formatting, such as bold and italics.